liferay/liferay-docs/discover/portal/articles/05-document-management/08-using-liferay-sync-desktop.markdown

 minus, and pencil icons at the bottom of the account list can be used to respectively add, delete, or edit an account.
 You should use caution when deleting an account from your Sync client, as doing so also deletes any local files and folders for that account.
-When an account is selected in the Preferences UI, the sites you have permission to sync with are shown on the right.
+When you select an account in the Preferences UI, the sites you have permission to sync with are shown on the right.
 These sites are further broken down into *Selected Sites* and *Unselected Sites*.
 The sites you currently sync with are shown under *Selected Sites*.
 Other sites available for syncing are shown under *Unselected Sites*.
 To select a site to sync, click the *Select Sites* button under the site list.
 In the menu that appears, check the checkbox for the sites you want and then click *Confirm*.
 Use caution when de-selecting sites.
 De-selecting a site deletes its folder on your machine.
 Below the *Select Sites* button, the local sync folder location for the selected account is shown.
 Click the *Change* button to change this folder's location.